Siganz/Tree_Planting_Analysis/README.md

 pip install -r env/requirements.txt
 ```

+3. Copy `config/user.example.yaml` to `config/user.yaml` and
+   fill in your credentials.
+The `user.yaml` file is ignored by Git.

 ## Environment Setup

 This project uses a simple pip-based workflow for development and code review.